tay421/Clicktown/README.md

 # Clicktown
 First clicker game based on MMO DPS combat

-By Alex Monticello, Taylor Cox, Brody Jackson
+By Alex Monticello and Taylor Cox